A parallel priority queue with fast updates for GPU architectures: Introduction

-In the parallel setting, the SSSP problem suffers from the \emph{transitive closure bottleneck}~\cite{Karp:1991:PAS:114872.114889}. \nodari{You should give a brief explanation of what it is for those who are unfamiliar} Thus, finding an algorithm that is work-efficient (i.e., the same work complexity as Dijkstra's algorithm) with $o(n)$ runtime remains an important open problem.
-Nevertheless, the SSSP problem is in NC~\cite{Arora:2009:CCM:1540612}, as there exist algorithms with poly-logarithmic runtime using a polynomial number of processors~\cite{Han:1992:EPA:140901.141913}.
-These algorithms, however, perform significantly more work than Dijkstra's algorithm, making them impractical.
-As a result, many alternative parallel SSSP algorithms have been proposed~\cite{crauser:threshold,meyer:delta-stepping,blelloch:radius-stepping}.
-Crauser et al.~\cite{crauser:threshold} present a method of reducing the depth of Dijkstra's algorithm to $O(n^{1/3})$ on graphs with certain properties, with high probability.
-Meyer et al.~\cite{meyer:delta-stepping} introduced a hybrid between the work-inefficient Bellman-Ford algorithm~\cite{CLRS} and Dijkstra's algorithm, increasing parallelism without sacrificing work efficiency.
-This work was further improved by Blelloch et al.~\cite{blelloch:radius-stepping}, although both approaches are sub-optimal in the worst case because they rely on properties of the graphs being processed.
+In the parallel setting, the SSSP problem suffers from the \emph{transitive closure bottleneck}~\cite{karp}.
+Thus, finding an algorithm that is work-efficient (i.e., the same work complexity as Dijkstra's algorithm) with $o(n)$ runtime on an arbitrary graph remains an important open problem.
+As a result, many alternative parallel SSSP algorithms have been proposed for specific classes of graphs.